 - You have a working USB 100MB or 250MB Iomega Zip drive to connect to your Windows, OS X or Linux System using USB, SCSI or IDE.

 - You have at least one, 100MB Zip disk that you plan to use

 Step 1: Determine if you can use this method

-This method will only work for 68k Macintosh computers that have an internal Iomega Zip drive, or have a SCSI or PCMCIA connector for an external Iomega Zip drive.
+This method will only work for 68k Macintosh computers that have an internal Iomega Zip drive, or have a working SCSI or PCMCIA connector for an external Iomega Zip drive.
 Otherwise, you will need to use one of the other setup methods I’ve previously identified.

 Step 2: Selecting your boot disk image

-For Iomega Zip drives I’ve made 2 types of bootable images, both formatted using the Hierarchical File System (HFS):
+For Iomega Zip drives I’ve made 2 types of bootable drive images, both formatted using the Hierarchical File System (HFS):

 - A 100MB OS 6.0.8 Bootable image (zipped, 5MB) for older 68k systems that may only have 1MB of memory installed.
 The SE/30, Classic, Classic II, Portable, II, IIx, IIcx, IIci, IIsi, LC typically shipped with only 1 MB of memory.
 I’ve managed to track down a scan of the Apple Memory Guide from November 2000 (pdf) that shows how to upgrade the memory for these and other 68k systems.